-Arizona has a major heroin problem.
-The highly addictive drug contributed to approximately 40% of the total 769 deaths caused by opiates in 2016.
-However, the state has a lower drug overdose death rate than the national rate, at 11.4 and 13.3 fatalities respectively.
-Also in 2016, the number of heroin overdose deaths more than doubled from 102 the previous year, to 299 fatalities.
-Synthetic opioids also spiked from 36 to 123 fatalities in 2016.
+Heroin use disorder is a major problem in Arizona, this highly addictive drug contributed to approximately 31.8% of the total 1,106 opioids overdose deaths in 2018; however, the state has a lower drug overdose death rate than the national rate, 15.9% and 20.7% respectively.
+In addition, the number of heroin overdose deaths more than tripled from 102 in 2015, to 352 fatalities in 2018; synthetic opioids also spiked, reporting 362 overdose deaths.
 If you are looking for an Arizona drug rehab, now is the perfect time.

-But there’s still hope for people in Arizona who are dealing with drug and alcohol addiction.
-Arizona has a solid rehab program to address the problem.
+But there’s still hope for people in Arizona who are dealing with substance use disorders, Arizona has a solid rehab program to address the problem.
 In addition, community rehab centers and support systems are all around in Arizona.
 This makes it easy to find one that works for you.

 There is no shame in needing help with your addiction problems as it has affected people not only in Arizona but all across the country.
 Getting help and turning a new leaf in your life is the best thing you can do.
 You should not feel alone in your problems, as many like you have fell victim to addiction.
 It is never too late to get sober.

 Arizona Drug Rehab Options